 As you answer these questions, a persona will start to emerge, and the more specific you can get, the better (imagine one person, maybe someone you know).

-If you know that your target persona is a 55-year-old male who is a first-time entrepreneur honing his business idea., it’s much easier to develop a voice that’s persuasive.
-You’ll be able to talk about technology and business in a way that makes most sense to him, which will make it a no-brainer for him to take your course.
-After all, you get him, and he can trust you.
+If you know that your target persona is a 55-year-old male who is a first-time entrepreneur honing his business idea, it’s much easier to develop copy that’s persuasive.
+You’ll be able to talk about technology and business in a way that makes the most sense to him, which will make it a no-brainer for him to take your course.
+After all, you understand him, and he can trust you.

 Take a look at how Melyssa Griffin clearly describes who her online course is best fit for and who isn’t right for taking Pinfinite Growth.

 Off the bat she says that this course is perfect for bloggers new and old—the strategies in the online course will help anyone looking to grow their traffic and email list.
 Furthermore, the course is perfect for busy folk who are looking to run their Pinterest on autopilot without having to devote a ton of time or energy to the program.

 By making it clear who you’re targeting with your course you accomplish two things: